ajaymehul/stelligent-u/02-s3/README.md

 _What do you see when you try to read the existing bucket policy before you replace it?_

+> There was no bucket policy when I tried to read it before setting one.

 #### Question: Default Permissions

 _How do the default permissions differ from the policy you're setting?_

+> The default permissions of objects in an S3 bucket does not allow public read.

 #### Lab 2.2.4: Using CloudFormation